-A blog about trying to become a published novelist from an Indie Author.
-You'll find advice, humor, and stories about what I've learned from my own mistakes, as well as great advice I've gotten from other authors.
-It's a long road that keeps on going, but the things you'll see and experience along the way can be very interesting.
+A blog about my adventures becoming a published Indie Author.
+Here you will find advice, humor, and stories about what I've learned from my own mistakes, as well as great advice I've gotten from other authors.
+It's a long road, but the things you'll see and experience along the way can be very interesting.

 Happy Monday!
 Hope you had an exciting 4th of July weekend.
 Now it’s time to get back into the swing of things.
 To help you out, I’m back with an all-new book to share with you.
 The Ship is the second book of the Para-Earth Series by Allan Krummenacker.

 In the second book, we follow Cassandra “Cassie” Elliott, heiress to the Elliott family shipping fortune, and a family with a dark secret.
 Cassie is beginning to embrace her gift as a psychic, a gift that unbeknownst to her is putting her in danger.

 Cassie is also learning to accepther sexual identity and is beginning a relationship with Julie Cloudfoot, a gifted woman of Seneca descent, who harbors her own personal demons as well.
 Little do the pair know that more than attraction binds to two together.

 As the book opens, we find Cassie is hosting a memorial for Julie’s uncle Jason, a Seneca shaman, at her beach house in Santa Cruz, California.
 It’s a the beach where odd things begin to happen, and where her psychic abilities beacon a danger that has haunted the seas for centuries, and which puts her and her new lover in danger.